zhugezifang/weijunext-blog/CONTRIBUTING.md

 - [Creating new themes](#creating-new-themes)
 - [Adding localizations](#adding-localizations)

-Thanks for considering to contribute!
+Thanks to considering to contribute!

 ## Setup